Status: Bill 27 passed Dec. 5, 2018

 The new legislation will:

-- separate sponsor and administrator/trustee functions and clearly define roles and responsibilities
+- separate pension plan functions and clearly define roles and responsibilities

 - create a sponsor board for each plan, with an equal number of seats assigned to employee and employer sponsors